Furnace Repair Checklist

 - Ensure the program is showing the appropriate day and time and is programmed to “run.”
 If you’re having trouble getting out of the program, set the temperature by using the up/down arrows and holding the “hold” button.
-This will force the heater to ignite if thermostat scheduling is an issue.
+This will cause the furnace to ignite if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees warmer than the room temperature.

 If your heating hasn’t started within several minutes, make certain that it has power by toggling the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heater may not have power.

 If you utilize a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Check the manufacturer’s website for help.
 If you aren’t able to get your Wi-Fi thermostat to function, contact us at 803-220-0761 for heating and cooling service.

 Next, confirm your breaker and furnace switch are on.